modern-fortran/tcp-client-server/README.md

 # tcp-client-server

-A simple TCP client and server in Fortran, used to teach interoperability with C.
+A minimal TCP client and server in Fortran, used to teach interoperability with C.
 Companion code for Chapter 11 of [Modern Fortran: Building Efficient Parallel Applications](https://www.manning.com/books/modern-fortran?a_aid=modernfortran&a_bid=2dc4d442).

+It uses [libdill](http://libdill.org) as a sockets library.

 ## Getting started

+Download and build the code:

 ```
 git clone https://github.com/modern-fortran/tcp-client-server